dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio-5.md

 We employed this most probable path as a control constraint to perform path augmentation between consecutive observations, and employed these estimated latent paths for inference of th eunderlying flow field.

-**This is the last project of my PhD thesis and the first single author paper I wrote.** You can read the thesis reviews here: [thesis reviews](https://dimitra-maoutsa.github.io/files/Gutachten_Maoutsa.pdf)